 Really, that many?
 Me, too!

 My recipe comes directly from The New Best Recipe, by the editors of Cook’s Illustrated magazine.
 This cookbook is a compendium of recipes for popular foods, the kinds of foods for which everyone has a recipe and none of the recipes are the same.

 When there are 1000 recipes for chocolate chip cookies, for instance, how do we know which one to use?

 I turn to Cook’s Illustrated.
-The editors comprehensively test these multiple approaches to a give recipe and seek to provide the definitive recipe for such items as pasta with bolognese sauce and macaroni salad and, yes, chocolate chip cookies.
+The editors comprehensively test these multiple approaches to a given recipe and seek to provide the definitive recipe for such items as pasta with bolognese sauce and macaroni salad and, yes, chocolate chip cookies.

 I love this cookbook because, in a very systematic way, it identifies what the cooks were aiming for and then provides details of the different tweaks they made to achieve their goals.
 This all just really makes my cake bake, literally and figuratively!

 The Cook’s Illustrated goal for oatmeal scones was “to pack the chewy nuttiness of oats into a moist and tender breakfast pastry, one that wouldn’t require a firehose to wash down the crumbs” (714).
 They provide variations for cinnamon raisin oatmeal scones and oatmeal scones with dried cherries and hazelnuts but . . .